rfong/sustenance/bread/sourdough_tartine.md

 1. COOLING: When done, carefully lift the loaves out of the pots using a utensil.
 Transfer them to wire racks to cool completely, at least 10 minutes.
 Do not attempt to artificially accelerate the cooling -- the loaves are still cooking on the inside, and this is part of the process.

 ## PROCESS NOTES
-- Whole-wheat sourdough: You can replace up to half of the all-purpose flour with whole-wheat or whole-grain flour.

 - All-purpose vs. bread flour: Bread flour will give your bread a sturdier, chewier texture and a loaf that's easier to slice.
 Loaves made with all-purpose flour will be a bit more delicate, especially when you cut them, but still work just fine.